 Herb gardening has become one of my favorite hobbies and this year I’m growing over 25 different types of herbs!
 There’s nothing better than a backyard garden full of fragrant edible plants.
 Now that it’s harvest season, I’ve been researching ways to use them.
 I mainly use fresh herbs in cooking.
 Last year I made up a batch of yummy oregano pesto.
 I also made my own herbal vinegar, and of course I made this gorgeous culinary herb wreath.

 Herbs to Choose

-You can use a wide variety of herb stems, flowers and leaves to make your wreath.
-I found it’s best to use woody-stemmed herbs (like rosemary, sage, and lavender) because they tend to hold their shape once dry.
-But feel free to experiment with soft-stemmed herbs like mint and lemon balm too.
-I found some beautiful basil wreaths on Pinterest!
-And don’t forget to add a touch of color by adding herbal flowers such as chive or fennel blossoms!
+You can use a wide variety of herb stems, flowers, and leaves to make your wreath.
+I found it’s best to use woody-stemmed herbs (like rosemary, sage, and thyme) because they tend to hold their shape once dry.
+And don’t forget to add a touch of color by using herbal flowers such as lavender or fennel blossoms!

-Culinary Wreath: Create a snip-as-you-cook wreath to hang in your kitchen.
-Culinary herbs to include are rosemary, thyme, oregano, marjoram, parsley, and chives.
+Create a snip-as-you-cook wreath to hang in your kitchen.
+Good culinary herbs to include are rosemary, thyme, oregano, lavender, bay, and sage.

 Gather your supplies and choose an herb to become the base of your wreath.
 I chose rosemary.
 Using twist ties and/or floral wire, begin covering your wreath base.
 Be patient with this process.
 It took me longer to do this than I had originally anticipated.